 - Kimberly Todd Wade

 859 A.D.
 Yohl Ik’nal (“Heart of the Wind Place”) is alone with her two starving children on their drought-stricken farm.
-Her husband and two grown sons have
+Her husband and two grown sons have been

-mother was a princess, her grandfather a king.
+princess, her grandfather a king.
 She still has relatives amongst the Maya royalty.
 They are her best hope for salvation.

-Follow Yohl and her children as they travel Maya causeways, highways of the ancient world, through ravaged jungle and depressed homesteads to the capital city,
+Follow Yohl and her children as they travel Maya causeways, highways of the ancient world, through ravaged jungle and depressed homesteads to the capital city, itself on

-Yohl has recourse to the older, deeper traditions of the forest people.
+to the older, deeper traditions of the forest people.
 She’ll do whatever necessary to survive.